-For Fixed Term Exclusions of 5-15 days
+For Suspensions 5-15 school days

-If the parents of an excluded student make written representations
+If the parents / carers of an excluded student make written representations

-- The committee will consider them. - No statutory time limits apply to the consideration of such exclusions. - The committee has the discretion to agree to a meeting to discuss the exclusion, if this is requested by the parents. - In the case of a fixed term exclusion of more than 5 but not more than 15 school days, the committee, once having agreed to hold a meeting will hold that meeting between the 6th and the 50th school day after receiving notice of the exclusion from the Head teacher.
+- The committee will consider them. - No statutory time limits apply to the consideration of such exclusions. - The committee has the discretion to agree to a meeting to discuss the exclusion, if this is requested by the parents / carers. - In the case of a fixed term exclusion of more than 5 but not more than 15 school days, the committee, once having agreed to hold a meeting will hold that meeting between the 6th and the 50th school day after receiving notice of the exclusion from the Head teacher.

-For Longer Fixed Term Exclusions and Permanent Exclusions
+For Longer Suspensions and Permanent Exclusions

-- Should the exclusion be for more than 15 days, or the total of fixed term exclusions be more that 15 days that term, or if the exclusion is a permanent one, the committee will convene a meeting to be held between the 5th and 16th school day after the date of receipt of a notice to consider the exclusion. - The parents/carers, the Headteacher and where deemed necessary a Local Authority officer/independent advisor will be invited to the meeting at a time and place convenient to all participants within the statutory time limit.
-The parent and the school may each be accompanied by a friend/advisor. - The committee will ask for any written statements including witness statements in advance of the meeting. - A designated Clerk will circulate in advance of the meeting any written statements and a list of those who will be present at the meeting to all parties including the student if it is known that he/she will be present.
+- Should the suspension be for more than 15 school days, or the total of suspension be more that 15 school days that term, or if the exclusion is a permanent one, the committee will convene a meeting to be held between the 5th and 16th school day after the date of receipt of a notice to consider the suspension or exclusion. - The parents/carers, the Headteacher and where deemed necessary a Local Authority officer/independent advisor will be invited to the meeting at a time and place convenient to all participants within the statutory time limit.
+The parent / carer and the school may each be accompanied by a friend/advisor. - The committee will ask for any written statements including witness statements in advance of the meeting.

+• A designated Clerk will circulate in advance of the meeting any written statements and a list of those who will be present at the meeting to all parties including the student if it is known that he/she will be present.